tonybaloney/tonybaloney.github.io/blog/python-gets-a-jit.md

 This is what a JIT does.
 There are many types of JIT compiler.
 Numba is a JIT.
 PyPy has a JIT.
 Java has lots of JITs.
 Pyston and Pyjion are JITs.

-The JIT that is proposed for Python 3.13 is a copy-any-patch JIT.
+The JIT that is proposed for Python 3.13 is a copy-and-patch JIT.

 ## What is a copy-and-patch JIT?